Basketball Drill - Michigan State Progressive Transition DrillFrom the Coach’s Clipboard Basketball Playbook

-We divide the team into two teams (a yellow circles team and a white triangles team in the diagrams) and we keep score with losers running or doing push-ups.
-If the offense scores or gets fouled, they get one point.
-We start as in diagram A below in a 2-on-1 situation.
-O1 and O2 will try to attack for a lay-up, as X1 tries to prevent a lay-up.
+Start as in diagram A below in a 2-on-1 situation.
+O1 and O2 will try to attack for a lay-up, as X1 tries to prevent it.
 As X1 rebounds the made or missed shot (diagram B), he makes the outlet pass to either X2 or X3 coming from the sidelines.
 O1 and O2 sprint back on defense and now we have a 3-on-2 situation (diagram C).

 Once the defense rebounds the missed or made shot (diagram D), they advance the ball quickly up the court, with O3 and O4 sprinting onto the court.
 X1, X2 and X3 sprint back on defense and now we have a 4-on-3 situation (diagram E).

-The next series starts with the white (triangles) team on offense starting out 2-on-1 as in diagram A. You can run this drill for 15-20 minutes, or for a specified number of cycles, or you can play to a certain number and the drill is over when the winning basket is made.
+The next series starts with the white team on offense starting out 2-on-1 as in diagram A. Run this drill for 15-20 minutes, or for a specified number of cycles, or you can play to a certain number and the drill is over when the winning basket is made.
 Losers run or do push-ups.

 When we are at a 4-on-3, or 5-on-4 disadvantage, there are several keys: